Jeffy892/project-2/ClairTwitterAnalysis/README.md

 Analyze the data given in the form of JSON files from Twitter Developer.

+TO-DO: Change the Jupyter Notebook code to read values from a file, then update the Scala code to output values to a file.

 ## Getting Started

 To run the code, you will need Spark 2.4.7, Hadoop 2.7.7, and SBT to build the jar files.